Patient’s Guide to HIPAA – Basic Rights: G. Right to Request Restrictions on Uses and Disclosures (FAQ 51 – 53)

 FAQ 52: Why is the Right to Request Restrictions Almost Meaningless?

-It is highly unlikely that any large institution will agree to any restriction on use or disclosure.
+It is unlikely that any large institution will agree to any restriction on use or disclosure.
 It is conceivable that you might get a small provider – e.g., a psychiatrist in a solo practice – to agree with your request.
 A bigger institution – especially one with a staff of lawyers – will probably never agree.
 Frankly, trying to get a voluntary agreement for a large covered entity is not likely to be worth the time and trouble.
+We would be happy if it turns out that we are wrong.

 The 2013 change offers a new and mandatory restriction.
-You have the firm right to demand (not just request) that a provider not disclose PHI to a health plan if the disclosure is for treatment or payment, the disclosure isn’t required by law, and if the PHI pertains solely to health care for which the patient (or someone on behalf of the patient) paid in full.
+You have the firm right to demand (not just request) that a provider not disclose PHI to a health plan if the disclosure is for payment or health care operations, the disclosure isn’t required by law, and if the PHI pertains solely to health care for which the patient (or someone on behalf of the patient) paid in full.

-The PHI must relate to fully paid health care: If a treatment included a service that was partly paid by insurance and partly by the patient, it does not qualify.
+- The PHI must relate to fully paid health care: If a treatment included a service partly paid by insurance and partly by you, the treatment does not qualify.
 So if you have surgery for a deviated septum paid for by your health insurance with a little added cosmetic surgery at the same time that you pay for, you cannot make a request to keep the cosmetic surgery restricted.
-The surgery was not solely paid for by the patient.
+You didn’t pay for the surgery solely by yourself.
 If you pay for a treatment, but let your insurer pay for a related blood test, it will probably not qualify as a treatment solely paid by you.
+It may be hard at times to tell when a treatment for one purpose ends and another one starts.

 From the perspective of a covered entity, managing a mandatory request not to tell a health plan can be challenging.
 A health care provider will have to think how to tag or separate restricted information so that it remains available to those treating patients but does not casually slip off to insurers.
 Even a provider trying to act in good faith will face problems.
 All providers will have to think long and hard how to handle mandatory requests.

-For most patients, paying in full out-of-pocket is not realistic.
+For most patients, paying in full out of pocket is not realistic.
 Some patients have the ability to pay and will want to use the mandatory restriction provision.
-It is generally well known that some individuals receiving mental health treatment are zealously protective of their privacy and will pay for their own treatment.
+For example, some individuals receiving mental health treatment are zealously protective of their privacy and pay for their own treatment.
 Others will also want treatment to be as confidential as possible.
-For patients who want to make use of the mandatory restriction in the Rule, we tentatively offer this advice.
+For any patient who wants to make use of the mandatory restriction in the Rule, we tentatively offer this advice.

 1. Recognize up front that getting a mandatory restriction to work will require a lot of advance planning.
 Find out the covered entity’s requirements for a mandatory restriction.
+A provider may require advance notice.
 Be prepared to make your written request before you make the actual appointment.
-Come to that appointment with a written request in hand.
-Have multiple copies of your letter with you.
-For a large provider, consider talking in advance with the privacy officer to make sure that you can meet the provider’s requirements.
+Come to that appointment with multiple copies of a written request in hand.
+For a large provider, consider talking in advance to the provider’s privacy officer to make sure that you can meet the provider’s requirements.
 A larger provider is more likely to have a formal procedure, and you will want to make sure that you do the things necessary to follow that procedure.

-2. If the treatment you need normally requires pre-certification from your health plan, you may need to take action well before your appointment.
-A provider may routinely seek pre-certification on your behalf if you don’t make it clear that you do not want the information shared with the insurer.
-Telling your doctor may not be enough if the clerk who handles the pre-certifications does not know.
+2. If your treatment you need normally requires pre-certification from your health plan, you may need to take action well before your appointment.
+A provider may routinely seek pre-certification on your behalf after you make an appointment if you don’t make it clear that you do not want the information shared with the insurer.
+Telling your doctor may not be enough if the clerk who handles the pre-certifications did not know about your request.
 Work this out well in advance with the provider’s administrative staff.
 Try to talk to the office manager rather than to a receptionist.

 3. If you get a referral to a second provider, your request for restriction will not automatically follow with the referral.
 You have to ask the second provider for a restriction, which may mean doing the same advance work that you did with the first provider.
 In emergencies, this could prove to be especially difficult or impossible.

-4. If you are having an outpatient surgical procedure, it’s possible that the same procedure will involve a surgeon, anesthetist, and a hospital, each of which is a separate provider.
-Your request may have to be made to each provider separately.
+4. If you are having an outpatient surgical procedure, it’s possible that the same procedure will involve a surgeon, anesthetist, and a hospital, each of which is a separate provider who bills separately to your health insurer.
+You are likely to have to make a separate request to each provider.
 There may well be other circumstances in which a single type of treatment involves more than one covered entity.
-You will have to ask a lot of questions to be sure.
+You will have to ask many questions to be sure.

-5. If your provider orders lab tests or x-rays, your request for restriction will not automatically be transferred with the sample or order.
+5. If your provider orders lab tests or x-rays, your request for restriction will not automatically go along with the sample or order.
 You will have to make the same request for restriction with each subsequent provider (a lab is a provider).
 You may want to decline to let your provider take a blood sample to send to the lab.
 Consider getting an order for a test from the doctor.
 Take the order to a lab, pay in cash, and don’t let the lab bill your insurance company.
 Remember, however, that the cash price may be much higher than the insurance price.
+Negotiating an appropriate price may be even more challenging than successfully negotiating a confidentiality request.

 6. Make sure that you can pay for your care.
 If you don’t pay or if your check bounces, a provider may bill your insurance company anyway.
 If possible, pay for your care at the time of receipt so there is no question about the need to bill your insurer.

-8. Consider having the treatment you want to keep confidential from your health plan at a health care provider that you don’t see for other types of treatment.
-If you establish a relationship with a new provider, make it clear that you will pay for the care yourself, then you may be able to not tell the provider about your insurance at all.
-Try to avoid even sharing your insurance information if you can.
+8. Consider having the treatment you want to keep confidential from your health plan at a health care provider that you do not see for other types of treatment.
+If you establish a relationship with a new provider, make it clear that you will pay for the care yourself.
+You may be able to avoid telling the provider about your insurance at all.
+A provider who does not know your insurer will find it hard to disclose information to your insurer.
+Remember to discuss the price of your care, because insurance companies often pay less than the list price for health care.
+Some providers may fear that you may not pay the bill, and they may demand health insurance information as a backup.

 Here’s an example.
 Suppose that you usually fill your prescriptions at the “ABC Pharmacy” that has your health plan information on file.
 It could be easy for a pharmacy to accidentally bill your health plan despite your request.
 It’s also possible that when you fill your next unrestricted prescription, the record of your restricted prescription will go along to the insurer anyway.
 Avoid the risk, if possible, by filling a restricted prescription at a different pharmacy where you do not do business otherwise.
 Don’t give the second pharmacy your health plan information.

 There’s a real downside here, however.
 There’s a risk here that if the new drug conflicts with another drug you already are taking, you could have a serious or fatal reaction.
 It is important to discuss the issue with the prescribing physician.
-You could encounter the same type of problem if you receive care from one provider that your regular provider does not know about.
+You could encounter the same type of conflict if you receive care from one provider that your regular provider does not know about.
 You could endanger your health or even your life.
-It’s definitely something to think about.
+It’s definitely something to consider.
+You will accomplish nothing if you succeed in protecting your confidentiality and ruining your health or losing your life..

-9. If the provider is part of a local Health Information Exchange, keeping your information out of a shared record is something to ask about.
-You don’t have a right to keep PHI from being shared with other providers, but once information is shared, it is more vulnerable to inadvertent disclosure to your insurer.
+9. If the provider is part of a local Health Information Exchange, ask about keeping your information out of a shared record system.
+You don’t have a right to keep one provider from sharing your PHI with other providers, but once information is shared, it is more vulnerable to inadvertent disclosure to your insurer.
 However, as we just pointed out, it is possible that treatments or drugs from different providers could conflict in some way and endanger your life or your health.
 There’s an advantage when your provider has a more complete medical history.

 10. Remember that the mandatory restriction is new to everyone in the health care system.
 As should be clear from the above discussion, it raises many complications for patients and for providers.
 If you happen to be the first person who wants a mandatory restriction, you may have to work carefully with the provider to work out the proper arrangements.
 Put another way, you may have to be highly motivated and persistent to have your restriction properly honored.